-Figure 1: Oscilloscopes are used for
+Figure 1: Oscilloscopes are used for testing in the green-shaded boxes |

 First, let's consider just what kind of EMC/ESD testing oscilloscopes are used for.
 The overall scope of EMC/ESD testing falls into four broad quadrants (Figure 1).
 Of those four, oscilloscopes come into play in the two shaded in green: radiated and conducted immunity.
 In the former case, we want to know if the equipment under test (EUT) can withstand EMC/ESD emissions in free space or via cables.
 In the latter, we're investigating whether the EUT is susceptible to transient pulses arising from switching or to surges.

-A glimpse of the test setup for ESD calibration (left) and of an idealized IEC 61000-4-2 simulator waveform
+Figure 2: A diagram of the test setup for ESD calibration (left) and of an idealized IEC 61000-4-2 simulator waveform |

 Most ESD testing follows the IEC 61000-4 standard that must be met for products to earn the CE mark.
 Figure 2 shows a diagram from the specification showing the current shunt target and where the ESD gun should connect to it.
 At right in Figure 2 is a depiction of an idealized IEC 61000-4-2 pulse.
 Such a pulse has a very fast rise time followed by an exponential decay that may hit several bumps as it deteriorates.